valtimo-platform/valtimo-documentation/STYLE-GUIDE.md

 * **Correct**: You then import this module.
 * **Incorrect**: We then import this module.

+## Abbreviations

+The first time an abbreviation is used on a page, the fully written meaning should be included.

+**For example**: it is recommended to use Node Version Manager (NVM)

 # General guidelines

 ## Release notes